Additional support and disability advice

 - Liaison with external services such as Autism Hampshire and Clear Links – here is a short introductory video from Autism Hampshire about starting University

 If you need additional support resulting from a disability or specific learning difference, complete our short questionnaire and we will contact you to advise further.

 Discover the additional support and resources you can get when you connect with our service.

 You can find events run by ASDAC to compliment your study at the University of Portsmouth.

 Study Skills Virtual Cafe

 On Tuesdays at 11:00am and Thursdays at 3:00pm, join us online for an informal introduction to learning and to meet other University of Portsmouth Students.
-Use the links below to sign up:
+Check back here for future dates.